prithivrajmu/extract-data-from-pdf/README.md

 python examples/extract_ec_data.py --file path/to/your/file.pdf
 ```

+**CPU/GPU Selection:**
+- Local Model supports GPU acceleration (10-20x faster than CPU)
+- GPU is automatically detected and used if available
+- In Streamlit UI: Select "Local Model" and toggle "Force CPU Mode" if needed
+- CPU mode is slower but more stable and doesn't require GPU drivers

 ### Option 2: Using Datalab API (No Local Model Required)

 Uses Datalab Marker API - no need to download models locally!